 STEP 1: Open a text from your workspace

 This is helpful to prevent cheating from one period to another.
+Please reference our article on setting start and due dates for step by step instructions.

 Both teachers and students can print Quizzes